-China has rich ancient culture and heritage.
-China was ruled by single authority for many centuries.
+China has a rich ancient culture and heritage.
+China was ruled by a single authority for many centuries.
 There were many dynasties which ruled China namely Xia, Shang, Han and Tang.
-Qing Dynasty was the last to rule the China.
+Qing Dynasty was the last to rule China.
 Qing Dynasty also is known as the Manchu Dynasty.
 Check IAS 2020

 Read About IAS Exam

 The Xinhai Revolution (Chinese Revolution) broke out in 1911.
-The revolution cause mutiny across southern China.
-As consequence of this revolution The Qing Dynasty rule came to an end.
+The revolution caused mutiny across southern China.
+As a consequence of this revolution, The Qing Dynasty rule came to an end.
 A republic government came to rule.

-Xinhai Rebel troops created a provisional govt. in Nanjing in that year under Sun Yat Sen. Dr. Sun Yetsen became the president of that provisional govt.
-It was lasted for some months only.
-Sun Yetsen resigned and gave charge to General Yuan Shih Kai.
+Xinhai Rebel troops created a provisional govt. in Nanjing, in that year under Sun Yat Sen. Dr Sun Yetsen became the president of that provisional govt.
+It has lasted for some months only.
+Sun Yat-sen resigned and gave charge to General Yuan Shih Kai.

-It was the time in history when the control of the country was divided among its military circles in main land region.
+It was the time in history when the control of the country was divided among its military circles in the mainland region.

 Read About IAS Syllabus

 The Northern Expedition was a movement started by Kuomintang (KMT) from 1926 – 1928 for unifying China under its rule, by ending the control of Beiyang Govt and Local Warlords.
-Repercussion of this was the end of Warlords Era, China Reunification and establishment of Nanjing Govt.
+The repercussion of this was the end of Warlords Era, China Reunification and establishment of Nanjing Govt.

 The Nanjing Decade or Golden Decade started from 1927 (or 1928) till 1937 in the Chinese Republic.
-It was started when Nationalist Generalissmo Chiang Kai Shek took the city from Zhili Warlord Sun Chuanfang halfway through the northern Expedition in 1927.
-He declared it as new national capital.
+It was started when Nationalist Generalissimo Chiang Kai Shek took the city from Zhili Warlord Sun Chuanfang halfway through the northern Expedition in 1927.
+He declared it a new national capital.
 The expedition continued until the rival Bieyang Govt. in Beijing was defeated in 1928.

-But also at same period, there was Chinese civil war between Chinese nationalist party and Chinese Communist party.
-The Chinese Civil war which began with the killing of large no. of anti-communist in 1927 would continue until creation of Second United Front in December 1936.
-In this period, the Nationalist tried to finish the communist by using encirclement campaings.
-The failure of the early communist strategy of urban warfare led to rise of Mao Zedong who advocated guerrilla warfare.
+But also at the same period, there was a Chinese civil war between the Chinese nationalist party and the Chinese Communist Party.
+The Chinese Civil war which began with the killing of large no. of anti-communist in 1927 would continue until the creation of Second United Front in December 1936.
+In this period, the Nationalist tried to finish the communist by using encirclement campaigns.
+The failure of the early communist strategy of urban warfare led to the rising of Mao Zedong who advocated guerrilla warfare.